Functions for Working with Strings

 left

-Returns a substring of string s
+Returns a substring of string s with a specified offset starting from the left.

 Syntax